 The hardest part of the entire experience, which still haunts me to this day, is what I heard.
 No, it's not the doctors and nurses using all those technical terms, it's not stupid comments, nor is it even the sound of your child vomiting.

 One day, when Lucas was around six years old, we were riding the bus together, and a baby at the front of the bus was crying.
 Lucas asked me why the baby was crying, and I responded that sometimes babies cry when they are tired or hungry or bored.
-Lucas was quiet for a few minutes, staring out the bus window, and I could see a tear running down his cheek.
-He turned to me finally and said, "That's the sound that the hospital makes.
-It sounds like children crying."

 I knew exactly what he meant.
 I can still hear the voice of a young child crying to his parents in the hospital hallway that he just wanted to go home, and then followed it up with a whimper of "Please let me go home.
 I promise I'll be good."